Event Planners: Keep the Stress Away When Planning Your Live Events

 Choose a Reputable and Reliable Venue

 It’s ideal to find a venue that offers in-house services, like tables, linens and catering, but don’t feel pressured to use them.
 They may or may not fit your budget.
 It’s important to discuss these options before you sign on the dotted line.
 If you have another vendor that meets your needs and is willing to work with your chosen venue, connect everyone together by scheduling a meeting with all involved so you all can talk logistics.
-Just be sure that your plan comes together by everyone working as a team.
+Just be sure that your plan comes together with everyone working as a team.
 Remember, as the event planner, you are ultimately responsible for everything coming together — so stay involved to make sure things are coordinated smoothly.

 Utilize Your Resources, Including Volunteers